Mission & History

 Board of Directors

-Alexis Amezcua, Morrison & Foerster LLP
+Alexis Amezcua, Morrison & Foerster

 Paul Chavez, Lawyers’ Committee for Civil Rights

 Arnoldo Garcia, United for Success Academy

 Rosanna M. Neagle, Dreyer’s Grand Ice Cream, Inc.